Search Railroad Sites For:

-At 3:12 PM they opened the train up for boarding and I took the exact same seat I had on the run from Grapevine.
-Promptly at 3:30 PM we departed from the Stockyard Station and started our run to the 8th Avenue Yard, our turnaround point.
+Grapevine Vintage Railroad Trinity River Run 12/30/2006At 3:12 PM the train was opened for boarding and I took the same seat I had on the run from Grapevine.
+We departed from the Stockyards Station promptly at 3:30 and started our run to the 8th Avenue Yard, our turn-around point.

-The train next crossed the West Fork of the Trinity River in Heritage Park.
+The train next crossed the west fork of the Trinity River in Heritage Park.

 Great views of the skyline of downtown Fort Worth from this crossing of the West Fork of the Trinity River.

-Coming off the West Fork of the Trinity River bridge.
+The train ran off the West Fork of the Trinity River bridge.

-The train next crossed the floodplain of the Clear Fork of the Trinity River in Trinity Park.
+The train next crossed over the floodplain of the Clear Fork of the Trinity River in Trinity Park.

 Below us were the tracks of the Trinity Park Railroad.